colinbeales/FunctionsWorkshop2018/docs/Lab6-DurableFunctions.md

 ```
 > Notice that the calls to the activity function in the foreach loop are not awaited.
 There's only one await for the entire collection of tasks.

-Be very careful which site you select to start with since links will be retrieved for two levels deep!
+Be careful which site you select to start with since links will be retrieved for two levels deep!
 You can put a breakpoint in the orchestration right after the first call to LinkSourceExtractorActivity to see how big the ChildUrls list is.

 Now compile and start the orchestration (again with Postman or VSCode REST Client).
 Keep an eye on the function runtime console to see how often activity functions are started.
 Once the orchestration is finished use the ```statusQueryGetUri``` to retrieve the final results.